ghasabeh/evcsms/README.md

 # Tests

-To make sure everything is working, you may run EVCSMS's tests (unit tests and integration tests).
-Don't forget to create and config a test database before running tests!
+To make sure everything is working, you may run EVCSMS's tests (unit tests and integration tests). ~~Don't forget to create and config a test database before running tests!~~ For test evcsms uses H2 database and need not configure database.

 ```shell
 mvn verify